Ryan-M-Kawai/Boxing-Machine-Learning-Classifier/README.md

 pip install -r requirements.txt
 ```

-Virtual environments are never relocated — they hardcode internal paths, so moving the project folder means rebuilding `venv` fresh rather than copying it.

 ### Download the MediaPipe pose model

-The pose landmarker model file (`pose_landmarker_full.task`) is not included in this repo (large third-party binary).
+The pose landmarker model file (`pose_landmarker_full.task`) is not included in this repo because it is too big.
 Download it from Google's MediaPipe model zoo and place it in the project root:

 ```bash
 curl -o pose_landmarker_full.task https://storage.googleapis.com/mediapipe-models/pose_landmarker/pose_landmarker_full/float16/latest/pose_landmarker_full.task
 ```

-*(check the [MediaPipe pose landmarker docs](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) for the current download link if this changes)*

-## Usage
+## Usage Instructions

 ### Run the live coach